GrandpaEJ/ProAPI/README.md

 # ProAPI

-A lightweight, beginner-friendly yet powerful Python web framework.
+A lightweight, beginner-friendly yet powerful Python web framework - simpler than Flask, faster than FastAPI.

 ## Features

+- **Simpler than Flask/FastAPI** with intuitive API design
+- **Faster than FastAPI** with optimized routing and request handling
+- **Stable like Flask** with robust error handling
 - Decorator-based routing (`@app.get()`, `@app.post()`, etc.)
 - Simple template rendering with Jinja2
 - Easy server startup with `app.run()`